Zain Khan Sirhindi: Biography

-Zain Khan was sipahsalar and a great noble at the court of Ahmed Shah Durrani.
-After the conquest of Delhi by Durrani, he held the subahdarship of Sirhind.
+Zain Khan was sipahsalar and a great noble at the court of Ahmad Shah Durrani.
+After the conquest of Delhi by Durrani, (Note: also known as Abdālī) he held the subahdarship of Sirhind.

 Zain Khan however soon grew notorious for plundering villages within his own territory as well as refusing to pay his own soldiers.
 Tahmas Khan was disgusted by Zain Khan's actions and he soon left his services and predicted that Zain Khan along with the city of Sirhind would fall.

 Zain Khan supported the Durranis and participated in the Vadda Ghallughara genocide of Sikhs that occurred on 5 February 1762.

 In January 1764, Ahmad Shah Durrani led his sixth expedition to assist Sadat Yar Khan of Doab and Zain Khan Sirhindi and his Mughal Army which was later overrun outside Sirhind, by 36,000 Sikh rebels led by Jassa Singh Ahluwalia, who plundered Lahore and the upper Doab.

 Death

-Zain Khan Sirhindi was defeated and killed by the Sikhs in the Battle of Sirhind (1764).
+Zain Khan Sirhindi was killed after capture in the Sikh invasion of Sirhind prompted by the absence of Ahmad Shah Abdali from India at Khorasan at the Battle of Sirhind.